stuerp/foo_midi/README.md

 ## Change Log

-v3.3.0.0-alpha1, 2026-03-05

-- Added: Support for MMD98 (MIDI Music Driver) files.
-- Changed: Channels can be turned off and on again without using the Apply button of the configuration dialog.
-There is latency due to foobar2000 audio buffering.
-- Changed: Builds with Visual Studio 2026.
+v3.3.0.0-alpha2, 2026-05-xx

+- Changed: SysEx REQ1 events are no longer sent to Secret Sauce.
+The plug-in does not handle malformed SysEx events correctly and the result of the request is not used anyway.
+[GitHub Issue 155](https://github.com/stuerp/foo_midi/issues/155)

 You can read the full history [here](docs/History.md).